aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

 with the Application Server.

     * Overview
-    * Configure the Access Manager server
+    * Configure the Federated Access Manager server
     * Configure the agent configuration properties
     * Deploying the Sample Application
     * Running the Sample Application